Torbie Cats Explained

 Are there male torbie cats?

-Torbies, as with all tortoiseshell cats, are almost entirely female.
-Male torbies are incredibly rare.
+Tortie and torbie cats that are male are incredibly rare and are considered “unicorn cats“.
 Some estimates range from the chance of a torbie being male from 1 in 3,000 to 1 in 10,000.

 Torbie cats are popular

 One study, published in the Journal of Applied Animal Welfare Science in 2014, looked at the average length of stay at a no-kill animal shelter for 5,659 between 2008 and 2012.
 The average length of stay at the shelter for all cats was a little over two months at 61.2 days.
-The study found that torbies had the shortest average length of stay at 48.3 days.
-This was a lower average length of stay than the straightforward calicos, tortoiseshells, and tabbies which each averaged a similar length of stay well over 60 days.

 A torbie cat sitting on light brown tile in front of the side of a dark blue sofa.